Chronograph data: what to record and why

 What’s worth a note, not a number

 Pressure signs at velocity.
 This is the joining of two layers — your chronograph tells you a charge weight is hitting 2,810 fps; your bolt lift tells you whether you should be there.
 Pressure trumps velocity.
 Always.
+Put it in session notes.

-The position of the chronograph.
+Setup quirks.
 Indoor, outdoor, off a tripod, off a bench, ambient light conditions.
 Optical chronographs especially can give you weird readings under fluorescent lights or in cross-lighting.
 Notes about setup help you spot a “5-shot string with one number 200 fps off” as a setup problem, not a load problem.

 The bigger number to ignore